-The Fund offers investors the opportunity to participate in trade transactions which confirm to Shariah principles, invest in Sukuks and other mutual funds or instruments that comply with Islamic Shariah investment principles.
+The Fund offers investors the opportunity to participate in trade transactions which confirm to Shariah principles, invest in Sukuk and other mutual funds or instruments that comply with Islamic Shariah investment principles.

-The terms and conditions of the Fund were originally approved by the Saudi Central Bank (SAMA) and subsequently endorsed by the CMA through a letter dated 18 Dhul Hijja 1429H (corresponding to 16 December 2008).
-The Fund commenced its activities on 6 Rajab 1407H (corresponding to 6 March 1987).
+The terms and conditions of the Fund were originally approved by the Saudi Central Bank ("SAMA") and subsequently endorsed by the CMA through their letter dated 18 Dhul Hijja 1429H (corresponding to 16 December 2008).
+The Fund commenced its activities on 3 April 1995.

-The Fund is governed by the Regulations pursuant to resolution number 7-219-2006 dated 3 Dhul Hijja 1427H (corresponding to 24 December 2006) as amended by the Resolution No. 1/61/2016 of Board of the CMA dated 16 Sha'ban 1437H (corresponding to 23 May 2016) which provided detailed requirements for all funds within the Kingdom of Saudi Arabia.
+The Fund is governed by the Regulations pursuant to resolution number 1-219-2006 dated 3 Dhul Hijja 1427H (corresponding to 24 December 2006) as amended by the Resolution No. 1/61/2016 of Board of the CMA dated 16 Sha'ban 1437H (corresponding to 23 May 2016) which provided detailed requirements for all funds within the Kingdom of Saudi Arabia.